01 of 09

 In fact, you can't avoid seeing mid-century architecture in Palm Springs, and many people go there just to revel in it.
 This short self-guided tour will take you to some of the city's most gorgeous places, which are easy to see from the street or to get inside.

 Why Is There So Much Modern Architecture?

 If you were a movie star in the middle of the twentieth century and wanted to escape the hustle and bustle for the weekend, Palm Springs was the place to go.
 It was a practical matter: Palm Springs is as far away from Hollywood as a contract actor could get and still be back at the studio within two hours when they were needed.

 The Hollywood A-listers hired the era's most visionary architects to design sleek, modern Palm Springs homes that embraced the desert environment.
 Their creations were suited to the desert climate, with lots of glass and clean lines, using innovative materials to create spaces for indoor/outdoor living.

 Try This Trick to Get Inside a Modernist House

 Before you set out, try this trick to get inside a modernist house without paying a penny.
 All you have to do is find property for sale where they're having an open house.
-A day or two before you go touring, use this link to Zillow which will show you all the mid-century homes with open houses in Palms Springs.
-You may or may not find anything interesting, but it's worth a try.

 If you're using Zillow's mobile app, search for Palm Springs, click down arrow next to For Sale and apply these filters: for sale, built 1945 to 1960, by agent, open houses.